Electrical Item Recycling Is Working in Ireland

 Getting back to the recycling project in Ireland, it is not clear what motivated the partners to implement it so many years prior.
 But these days, they are proud to say that their joint efforts have resulted in harvesting valuable metals including aluminum, copper, and zinc.
 Harvesting those materials means less reliance on mining for new materials.

 Understand that the same thinking can be applied to recycling lithium-ion batteries.
-All Pale Blue Earth lithium rechargeable smart batteries can be recycled by dropping them off at a local collection center.
+All Paleblue lithium rechargeable smart batteries can be recycled by dropping them off at a local collection center.
 Combined with other lithium-ion brands, our batteries provide raw materials that can be harvested and put into new batteries.
 Just being able to harvest recycled lithium would reduce the amount of mining necessary to fuel future battery production.

 In Ireland, the partners have recycled some 16,000 tons of large appliances, like refrigerators and stoves.
 They have recycled approximately 11,000 tons of small appliances like coffee makers and toasters.
 They have even recycled some 3,000 tons of TVs and computer monitors.
 Consumers have made it all possible by dropping off their recyclable waste at public collection centers.